MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/work-item-query.md

 ---
-title: Work item query task for Microsoft VSTS and TFS
+title: Work item query task for Azure Pipelines and TFS
-description: Build and release task to ensure the number of matching items returned by a work item query in within the configured threshold in VSTS and TFS ms.assetid: F24517BD-FEA2-4EFF-8030-EF441B9C7F67 ms.prod: devops ms.technology: devops-cicd
+description: Build and release task to ensure the number of matching items returned by a work item query in within the configured threshold in Azure Pipelines and TFS ms.assetid: F24517BD-FEA2-4EFF-8030-EF441B9C7F67 ms.prod: devops ms.technology: devops-cicd